Lincoln Park Zoo: Pritzker Family Children's Zoo

 The new Pritzker Family Children's Zoo, which opened in 2004, features a number of native eastern American wildlife, and lets visitors of all ages connect with the wild creatures in our own backyard and engages them to think about how species survive in the wilderness.
 Small amphibians and reptiles are featured in a small indoor exhibit, along with a leaf-themed climber play area for youngsters designed by Tom Luckey, with slightly larger indoor exhibits for birds and reptiles and large glass windows on each end so guests young and old can watch American beavers and the popular North American river otters swim gracefully underwater at eye-level in their outdoor habitats, with educational displays about how beavers build dams.
 Outside the building there are many areas where local birds nest.
-The building is surrounded by small outdoor viewing areas for the same otter and beaver habitatss.
+The building is surrounded by small outdoor viewing areas for the same otter and beaver habitats.

-There are two significantly larger exhibits surrounding the path around the building for the black bear and the endangered red wolf featuring heavy foliage and a naturalistic stream, allowing visitors to go eye-to-eye with the animals or for the animals to hide in the foliage.
+There are two significantly larger exhibits surrounding the path around the building for the American black bear and the endangered red wolf featuring heavy foliage and a naturalistic stream, allowing visitors to go eye-to-eye with the animals or for the animals to hide in the foliage.
 Statues of gray wolves and signs encourage guests to practice howling and teach them about wolf pack dynamics.